 A key part of the CBSA's mandate is to risk assess and release all imported goods coming into Canada.
 The CBSA carries out these activities most often upon the goods' arrival at the border; however, in some cases, they can be done inland at licensed warehouses, including sufferance warehouses.

-Only imported goods for which security bonds have been posted are eligible to be stored in these facilities.
+Only imported goods for which financial security have been posted are eligible to be stored in these facilities.
 The maximum time limit for storing goods in sufferance warehouses is 40 days, with the following exceptions:

 |Exceptions to the 40-day storage time limit|